 - Pulmonary – Infection of the lungs due to inhalation of infective spores.

-Sporothrix schenckii is found worldwide although clinical infection is most common in tropical and sub-tropical zones with humid climates which favour growth of the organism.
+Sporothrix schenckii is found worldwide although clinical infection is most common in tropical and sub-tropical zones with humid climates which favour the growth of the organism.

 The primary mode of transmission is inoculation via a puncture or scratch from a splinter, thorn or twig, bite or scratch from an infected cat or contamination of an existing wound.